 - Click on the icon that looks like a pencil in a circle, this will open the Markup tools which include: a tool for text selection, a rectangular selection tool, sketch and draw tools, shapes, text and sign, note, shape style, and border, fill colour, and text style.

 - You can use the various tools in Preview to add text, underline, highlight, draw on, and more to the PDF.
 We'll walk through how to use these tools below, but for just adding text to a PDF the method is the same as that described above for Quick Look.

-How to add text to a PDF in Preview
+How to add text to a PDF on a Mac

-Once you have the PDF document open in Preview, try clicking in the space where the PDF indicates you should enter some data.
+Once you have the PDF document open in Preview (or Quick Look), try clicking in the space where the PDF indicates you should enter some data.
 It is possible you will be able to type there - sometimes PDFs have been set up in such a way that Preview can tell where text should be entered.
 If that is the case adding text is a simple case of clicking in the correct area and typing.

 If the text boxes aren't set up correctly, you'll need to create a text box yourself, here's how: